micsiler/micsiler.github.io/README.md

 Greetings!
 This is my portfolio website which showcases my experiences and projects.
-This includes many of the projects I have worked on recently with a focus on data science and machine learning.
+This includes many of the projects I have worked on recently with a focus on machine learning and software engineering.
 Feel free to contact me on LinkedIn.

 ## Education
 - M.S.
 Computer Science | Indiana University Bloomington (2024)